DeadAirRT/deadairdynamicwars/readme.md

 ## Provides notification and small fictional event that caused.

 ## Allows player to speak with faction representative to check relations between AI factions, and even pay for peace between two factions.
+Allows player to speak to a station manager of their own to lower relations with an AI faction or pay for peace.

 ##### Save game compatible.
 ##### Installation: extract to x4 foundations\extensions